Museum of Arts and Sciences (Daytona Beach)

 The Museum of Arts and Sciences, often referred to as MOAS, is a museum in Daytona Beach, Florida, United States.
-The museum is a member of the American Alliance of Museums and an affiliate of the Smithsonian Institution.
-It is home to over 30,000 objects, making it one of the largest museums in central Florida.
+MOAS is the primary art, science and history museum in Central Florida.
+Programs are sponsored in part by the State of Florida, Department of State, Division of Arts & Culture, the Florida Arts Council, the National Endowment for the Arts and the County of Volusia.The museum is a member of the American Alliance of Museums and an affiliate of the Smithsonian Institution.
+It is home to the Cici and Hyatt Brown Museum of Art which contains the largest collection of Florida art in the world, The Lowell and Nancy Lohman Planetarium, the only planetarium located on Florida's Space Coast, as well as 30,000 artifacts, making it one of the largest museums in central Florida.